 Magazines about organic and vegetable gardening

-- CountryLiving offers smart sensible ideas for home and garden.
+CountryLiving offers smart sensible ideas for home and garden.
 The magazine features everyday tasks that connect you with the land and the seasons.
 A one-year gift subscription is around $10, but if you follow this link, at the time of this writing we found a pop-up will offer a timely deal.

-- Countryside, established in 1917, offers information about homesteading.
+Countryside, established in 1917, offers information about homesteading.
 The magazine emphasizes home food production.
 Article topics include small-scale livestock, food preservation, frugality, money management and old-time skills.
-A one-year gift subscription (6 issues) is $18.
+A one-year subscription (6 issues) is $25.

-- Heirloom Gardener fascinates heirloom enthusiasts and natural gardeners.
+Heirloom Gardener fascinates heirloom enthusiasts and natural gardeners.
 The magazine also covers preserving food, organic gardening, saving your own seed, homesteading and self-sufficiency.
-A one-year gift subscription (4 quarterly issues) is $15, and two years is $26.
+A one-year gift subscription (4 quarterly issues) is $25.

-- Mother Earth News is the quintessential guide to living on the cheap.
+Mother Earth News is the quintessential guide to living on the cheap.
 The magazine regularly includes articles on organic gardening, modern homesteading and sustainable farming.
-A one-year subscription (6 issues) for either the print or online edition is just $10.00, or %15.00 for both editions.
+A one-year subscription (6 issues) for either the print and online edition is just $18, and a gift subscription is available for $13.

 Gift ideas for garden books under $25

 All New Square Foot Gardening teaches everyone how to garden successfully.
 Children, adults with limited mobility and the gardening novice find techniques that are easy-to-understand and practice.

 The Vegetable Gardener’s Bible helps you understand basic gardening techniques, raised beds, vertical gardening, and more.

 American Grown: The Story of the White House Kitchen Garden talks about the food we feed our families and our need to confront the epidemic of childhood obesity by growing healthier food.